modal-labs/gpu-glossary/gpu-glossary/device-hardware/core.md

 cores to transform it,
 and an
 [instruction scheduler](/gpu-glossary/device-hardware/warp-scheduler)
-to define specify and
+to specify and command transformations.
-command transformations.